mingshuwang/mingshu-website/content/post/2025-09-05/index.md

 ---

+Delivered a keynote and joined a panel at the EPSRC CDT in Geospatial Systems Annual Assembly (Nottingham, Sept 2025), presenting ‘Small, Fast, Accurate – The Promise of GeoAggregator for GeoAI.

 <!--more-->

 On September 4–5, 2025, I was invited to deliver a keynote talk and join a panel discussion at the EPSRC CDT in Geospatial Systems Annual Assembly, hosted at the Nottingham Contemporary Art Gallery.
 My keynote, “Small, Fast, Accurate – The Promise of GeoAggregator for GeoAI”, highlighted the recent development of GeoAggregator (https://ojs.aaai.org/index.php/AAAI/article/view/33259/35414) and the new possibilities it opens up for the geospatial community.